Speed up Windows 10 Upgrade Process – Task Sequence Vs. Servicing

 The Two Ways to Speed Up Windows 10 Upgrade

-There are two (2) methods in SCCM for Windows 10 feature upgrade.
+SCCM has two (2) methods for upgrading Windows 10 features.
 Let’s discuss how to configure Windows setup priority in each technique.

 1. Task sequence